First Time Visitors

 How long is worship?

 We have one 10:00 am worship service.
-It lasts between an hour and an hour and twenty minutes.
+It lasts about an hour and fifteen minutes.

 Sunday School are offered for children and youth each week during the service.
 These last the same amount of time.

 Will there be any expectations?